jgreathouse9/FDIDTutorial/StataVignette.md

 u "hcw.dta", clear
 ```

 Here, we study the impact of Hong Kong's [economic integreation](https://www.henleyglobal.com/residence-investment/hong-kong/cepa-hong-kong-china).
-To do this in Stata, we simply do
+We have 44 pretreatment periods and 17 post-treatment periods.
+Our goal is to estimate the impact for those final 17 periods.
+To estimate ```fdid```, we simply do
 ```stata
 fdid gdp, tr(treat) unitnames(state) ///
 gr1opts(scheme(plottig) ti(Forward DID Analysis) /// using plottig: https://www.stata.com/meeting/switzerland16/slides/bischof-switzerland16.pdf
 yti(GDP Growth) note(Treatment is Economic Integration with Mainland China) legend(order(1 "Hong Kong" 2 "FDID Counterfactual") pos(12)))
 ```
 We specify the outcome of interest as ```gdp``` and we specify the treatment as ```treat```.
 We use the strings of the ```state``` variable to define the names of our units.
 This syntax produces the table
 ```stata

 Forward Difference-in-Differences          T0 R2:  0.84278     T0 RMSE:  0.01638